chadmiller/parbake/README.md

 - to keep chrome from caching information, ever, through use of site policies or writing configurations before starting the browser.
 - to add configurability of storage location of cache.
+- to handle a page never becoming Loaded.